The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning

-A different type of neural networks, Physics-informed neural networks (PINNs), were developed by \citet{raissi_physics-informed_2019} as a way to integrate physical knowledge of the system into the architecture and training of neural networks.
-This is done by including the governing equations of the system into the loss function used for training the neural network.
-By including the governing equations, the PDE of the system is treated as a regularisation term in the loss function \citep{karniadakis_physics-informed_2021}.
+This is achieved by evaluating the residuals of the governing equations at a set of collocation points distributed throughout the training domain.
+At each collocation point, the neural network predictions are inserted into the differential equations, and the residuals (i.e., deviations from the physically exact relations) are computed.
+These residuals form the physics-based loss term, which penalizes solutions that violate the governing equations during training.
+Hence, the total loss typically combines data mismatch terms and physics constraints, guiding the model toward both empirical accuracy and physical validity.
+The collocation points can differ from labelled input data, allowing deviation from the physics to be penalized at points in the domain without labelled data, making the PINNs training framework semi-supervised (or fully-unsupervised if only using a physics loss-term and no data-loss terms).

+A key advantage of PINNs lies in their use of automatic differentiation (AD) to compute spatial and temporal derivatives of the network output with respect to its inputs.
+AD enables precise evaluation of differential operators without discretization error.
+PINNs represent a change in training methodology, rather than a different architecture of neural network, and thus a PINN training loss can be applied to many different possible network architectures.

+The form of the physics-informed loss depends on the underlying system and the choice of physical constraints.
+For instance, when the PDE of the system is directly embedded as part of the loss, it acts as a regularization term that biases the network toward solutions lying within the manifold of admissible physical states \citep{karniadakis_physics-informed_2021}.
+Extensions of this approach have been developed to address challenges such as stiff and ill-conditioned systems and multi-scale dynamics \citep{krishnapriyan_characterizing_2021, wang_understanding_2021} and noisy or sparse data \citep{yangBPINNsBayesianPhysicsinformed2021}, further broadening the applicability of PINNs across scientific and engineering domains.

 A more recent variation of the PINN has been developed by \citet{yu_gradient-enhanced_2022}, the gradient-enhanced PINN (gPINN), which includes the gradients of the physics loss terms as additional constraints during the training of the network.

+Neural operators, developed by \citet{kovachki_neural_2024}, are networks that, instead of approximating a function, seek to approximate an operator representing the mapping between the input and output function spaces.
+Let $\mathcal{A} \in \mathbb{R}^{d}$ and $\mathcal{U} \in \mathbb{R}^{d'}$ be two Banach spaces of continuous functions. $\mathcal{G} : \mathcal{A} \rightarrow \mathcal{U}$ is the operator mapping between these two spaces.
+A neural operator attempts to approximate this operator mapping via the iterative update of $\mathcal{G}'$ \citep{kovachki_neural_2024}:

+where $\mathcal{Q}$ and $\mathcal{P}$ are the local projection and lifting mappings respectively.
+These are required as inputs will be finite-dimensional vectors of 'sensor' points of the continuous input functions, and thus input and output dimensions can differ. $\sigma_t$ are activation functions, $\mathsfbi{W}_t$ are local linear operators, $\boldsymbol{b}_t$ are bias functions and $\mathcal{K}_t$ are integral kernel operators. $\mathsfbi{W}_t$, $\boldsymbol{b}_t$ and $\mathcal{K}_t$ are learnable.
+Interestingly, for the case of learning the solution operator of a linear PDE, the integral kernel operator can be written as the Green's function of the PDE, however this is not always the case for more general operator mappings.
+From this explicit neural operator it is clear how the structure is analogous to the typical neural network architecture, extended to an operator framework.